celery/celery/docs/getting-started/next-steps.rst

     $ celery multi stop w1 -A proj -l info

-The ``stop`` command is asynchronous so it will not wait for the worker to shutdown.
-You will probably want to use the ``stopwait`` command instead which will ensure all currently executing tasks is completed:
+The ``stop`` command is asynchronous so it'll not wait for the worker to shutdown.
+You'll probably want to use the ``stopwait`` command instead which will ensure all currently executing tasks is completed:

 .. code-block:: console